Human Rights in Business Operation

 Labor rights

-• Informing AMATA’s suppliers and contractors to acknowledge the AMATA’s Supplier Code of Conduct and act in accordance with the intentions and guidelines of the Company on environmental management and labor practices
+• Informing AMATA's suppliers and contractors to acknowledge AMATA’s Supplier Code of Conduct and act in accordance with the intentions and guidelines of the Company on environmental management and labor practices.

 • Assessing the risk of labor practices and occupational health and safety with critical and new suppliers and contractors before doing business